jbuican14/jest-react-redux-commentApp/README.md

 Version 2 is to refactor and make use of react-router-dom npm install --save react-router-dom

+Middlewares
+As we have seen that we use this function from redux when we create store const store = createStore( reducers, initialState, applyMiddleware(reduxPromise)
+);

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).